jfrog/frogbot/docs/templates/github-actions/README.md

 Use these templates to install [Frogbot](https://github.com/jfrog/frogbot/blob/master/README.md#frogbot) on your GitHub repository.

 ## Prerequisites

 Make sure to [set up 'frogbot' environment and secrets](../../README.md#setting-up-frogbot-on-github-repositories) in your GitHub repository.

-## Using the Templates
+## Using the Single Repository Templates

 1. Use the templates below, depending on the tool used to download dependencies for you project, to create the workflow files.
 2. Only if the templates you're using include the `JF_INSTALL_DEPS_CMD` variable, make sure they include the correct command to download your project dependencies.
 For example, `npm i` or `nuget restore`.
 3. Push the workflow files to the `.github/workflow` directory at the root of your GitHub repository.

-## The Available Templates
+### The Available Templates

-### Pull Requests Scanning
+#### Pull Requests Scanning For a Single Repository

 Create a file named `frogbot-scan-pull-request.yml` with the content of one of the following templates, depending on the tool used to download the project dependencies.
 Make sure to follow the guidelines in the 'Using the Templates' section